zPulser

 But I also understand the concerns you may have about intellectual property, environmental impact, and ethics.
 I can help you navigate the increasingly complex quagmire that is a post-genAI web.

-The commercial platforms we’ve become accustomed to are only the tip of the iceberg: ChatGPT and Gemini for LLMs; Midjourney for generative imagery; Suno and Elevenlabs for music; and Sora and Veo3 for video.
+The commercial platforms we’ve become accustomed to are only the tip of the iceberg: Codex, Claude, and Gemini for LLMs; Midjourney for generative imagery; Suno and Elevenlabs for music; and Seeddance, Kling, and Veo 3.1 for video.
 The list of providers grows longer every day, as do the enterprise subscription fees to engage with these services.
-But the real magic of genAI happens locally: as open source tools like ComfyUI become more mature and capable, we can run local models like Qwen, Flux, and Z-Image to create custom fine-tunes that allow us to train on private datasets.
+But the real magic of genAI happens locally: as open source tools like ComfyUI become more mature and capable, we can run local models like Qwen, LTX, WAN, Flux, and Z-Image to create custom fine-tunes that allow us to train on private datasets.
 Together, these tools create workflows that accelerate and streamline our production processes, expanding creative possibilities within tighter budgets.

 Iterative branding uses generative AI to explore and prototype visual identity.
 We can start with a handful of complementary ideas (whether they’re emotions we’re trying to evoke in our audience, cultural motifs we want to incorporate, or artistic styles we want to adopt) to produce a traditional moodboard that outlines our creative vision, and then use AI tooling to rapidly generate visual directions.
 Iterative branding through genAI allows us to quickly hone in on an “Ah ha!” moment that our visual designer can run with.
 All the while, the process of experimentation is driven by human judgment and intent.
 This approach is especially valuable for early-stage brands, creative projects in flux, or teams navigating a rebrand without the budget or risk tolerance for expensive (and therefore irreversible) bad decisions.